SamanthaCBajis/TheMedicalMuseum/README.md

 <br />
 <br /> • On the **_The Medical Museum_** repository, go to the green "Clone or download" button and click "Download Zip"
 <br />
 <br /> • Once the zip file has loaded onto your desktop, double click the zip file to open.
-Navigate to the folder Assets > ChristmasMaze.unity and double click the scene to open it in Unity 3D
+Navigate to the folder Assets > The Night at the Museum.unity and double click the scene to open it in Unity 3D
 <br />
 <br /> -NOTE!
 The scene may not be located at the top of the folder.
 If not, you will have to scroll through the folder to find it.
-It will be titled exactly ChristmasMaze.unity with the Unity logo-
+It will be titled exactly The Night at the Museum.unity with the Unity logo-
 <br />
 <br /> After opening the scene in Unity 3D choose to build to either an iOS or Android mobile device
 <br />